 In case of refurbishment or disassembly the qualification space segment element or equipment shall be subjected to an acceptance re-testing to be agreed with the customer.

-The extend of the acceptance testing depends on the item past history and on the extend of the modification.
+The extent of the acceptance testing depends on the item past history and on the extent of the modification.

 Space segment equipment test requirements